vijaykatam/django-cache-manager/README.md

 django-cache-manager
 ===============================

 Simple cache manager for django models that caches querysets for a model.
-On an update or delete the model cache is evicted.
+Cache manager will cache any query that has been seen for a model.
+Model cache is evicted for any updates/deletes to the model.
+This manager is useful for models that don't change often.

 [![Build Status](https://travis-ci.org/vijaykatam/django-cache-manager.svg?branch=master)](https://travis-ci.org/vijaykatam/django-cache-manager)
 [![Coverage Status](https://img.shields.io/coveralls/vijaykatam/django-cache-manager.svg)](https://coveralls.io/r/vijaykatam/django-cache-manager)